Daniel-Mietchen/events/5th-LEARN-workshop-2017.md

 ### DMP framework
 * Framework was "submitted to several communities" but amongst the [search results for "DMP framework"](https://www.google.com/search?q=dmp+framework), none are obviously related to Science Europe?
-*
-* Using Data managements to enforce policies
+* Using Data management plans to enforce policies
   - Not practical at the moment
   - Need to move towards machine readable DMPs that are versioned and public
   - I'll [zoom in](https://github.com/Daniel-Mietchen/talks/blob/master/5th-LEARN-workshop-2017.md#data-management-plans) a bit here as well